aemmitt-ns/radius2/radius2.md

   flag : "CTF{0The1Quick2Brown3Fox4Jumped5Over6The7Lazy8Fox9}"
 ```

 This example also constrains the first four bytes of `flag` to be "CTF{" with `-c` and passes `-z` to enable lazy solving, which will significantly speed up runtime (from 1 second down to 0.4 or so).
-In some cases string XREFs may not be found, in this case try passing `-r aae` which will tell r2 to emulate the program to find addtional references.
+In some cases string XREFs may not be found, in this case try passing `-r aae` which will tell r2 to emulate the program to find additional references.

 `radius2` also has a basic testcase generation option, `-F <dir>` which will generate files containing values of the defined symbols for each different execution path.